 "No, I don't believe in teaching.
 One learns by looking.
 That's what you must do, look." - Francis Bacon

+The Estate of Francis Bacon has launched its first 'Francis Bacon Teaching and Learning Resource', available for free to teachers, students and anyone eager to learn about the late 20th century master.
 The learning resource uses four distinct works by Francis Bacon as jumping-off points for artistic and visual enquiry.
 Initially created to complement the Art and Design Curriculum at Key Stage 3 in the United Kingdom, it is also intended to support and inspire students and teachers of all levels.